smarttommyau/aiot_bedroom/README.md

 Look at the project documents

 ## Hardware
-Current using Cat S60(flir camera), can accept more hardware in the future
+Current using Cat S60(inbuilt flir camera), can accept more hardware in the future